Forcing with Adequate Sets of Models as Side Conditions: Adding a nonreflecting stationary set

 Towards proving that $q$ is strongly $(N^*,\p)$-generic, fix a set $D$ which is a dense subset of $N^* \cap \p$.
 We will show that $D$ is predense below $q$.
 Let $r \le q$ be given, and we will find a condition in $D$ which is compatible with $r$.

 We extend $r$ to prepare for intersecting with $N^*$.
 Define $s$ by letting $a_s := a_r$, $x_s := x_r$, and

-Then $A_s$ is $N$-closed.
+Then $A_s$ is $N$-closed (see Definition 3.8).
 By the comments preceding the proposition, $s$ is a condition, and clearly $s \le r$.
 Since $s \le r$, we will be done if we can find a condition in $D$ which is compatible with $s$.

 Define

 Note that $u$ is in $\p \cap Sk(N)$, and clearly $s \le u$.

 Let $Z$ be the set of models in $A_u$ of the form $M \cap \beta_{M,N}$, where $M \in A_s$ and $M \setminus \beta_{M,N} \ne \emptyset$.
 Note that for such an $M$, the ordinal $\sup(M \cap \beta_{M,N})$ is not in $M$.
 For otherwise, as $\beta_{M,N}$ has cofinality $\omega_1$, $\sup(M \cap \beta_{M,N})$ would be in $M \cap \beta_{M,N}$, which is impossible since $M$ is closed under successors.
 The set $Z$ is in $N^*$ because it is a finite subset of $A_u$.